 What is MGPW?

 Master Gardeners of Prince William (MGPW) is the supportive organization for active Master Gardener Volunteers in Prince William County, Manassas City and Manassas Park.
 There are approximately 200 active volunteer environmental educators serving in various capacities.
-Volunteers attend 75 hours of classroom instruction for training, and then serve in a 50 hour internship over a period of one year before becoming Master Gardener Volunteers (MGV).
+Volunteers attend 75 hours of classroom instruction for training, and then serve in a 50 hour internship over a period of one year before becoming Master Gardener Volunteers.
 To remain an active Master Gardener Volunteer, 20 hours of service and 8 hours of approved continuing education are required per year.
 Volunteers who graduated five years prior are required to return to training to re-take core classes in Water Quality, Integrated Pest Management, Lab skills (2 classes) and Turf.

 The VCE-Prince William office is located at